Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 #### **Setting up xDrip as a follower**

 In the xDrip follower, choose "Nightscout Follower" as the hardware data source.
-Under "Nightscout Follow URL", enter Token@hostname assuming Token is the token from the master generated as explained in the previous step, and hostname is your noip.com hostname.
+Under "Nightscout Follow URL", enter https://Token@hostname assuming Token is the token from the master generated as explained in the previous step, and hostname is your noip.com hostname.

+If it doesn't work, try the following in a browser on the follower phone.
+If it doesn't work, the token may be wrong.
+https://hostname/?token=Token, where hostname is your noip.com hostname and Toek is the token from the master.
 <br/>
 <br/>